ubuntu-mate/ubuntu-mate.org/README.md

 You'll need to build the site again now.

 ----------
-## Dynamic Download Page
+## Deploying the site

+The site is re-deployed on every commit via Travis CI.
+However, it a new Ubuntu MATE release is happening then the download page needs updating too.

+### Updating the dynamic download page

-The download page is dynamic, but is statically generated.
-Download information is stored in `downloads.json`.
-The page itself is updated by executing `scripts/update-download-page.py` and passing arguments (see `--help`).
+The download page is dynamic, but is statically generated using these resouces.

+  * Download information is stored in `files/assets/downloads.json`
+  * The main presentation is taken from `/pages/download.md` and will need Alpha, Beta labels etc updating.
+  * The LESS and CSS configuration is stored in `/themes/United/less/download.less`
+  * The Javascript logic is in `/files/assets/js/downloads.js`

+When the torrents are publish as part of the iso release run something like the following for each release architecture:

+    Scripts/helpers/generate-magnet-urls.sh http://cdimage.ubuntu.com/ubuntu-mate/releases/16.04.3/release/ubuntu-mate-16.04.3-desktop-i386.iso.torrent` [repeat] ... copy & paste to JSON, save, commit, push (edited)

+Copy and paste the output to `files/assets/downloads.json`.